 By Kate Butler @butler2

-Here’s the fourth article in Kate Butler’s series Temporary Venues, exploring the Fredericton all-ages scene between 1997-2006.
+Here’s the third article in Kate Butler’s series Temporary Venues, exploring the Fredericton all-ages scene between 1997-2006.
 In this feature, Chris Jackson and Sean Campbell share some thoughts on their involvement with the collectives, Pals of Other Performers and Deleted Scene.

 Also check out: